dvelasquez/carbon-tools/README.md

 Project supports NodeJS >= v12.x

 1. Clone the project `git clone https://github.com/dvelasquez/carbon-tools.git`
-2. Run `yarn` to install the dev dependencies
+2. Run `pnpm i` to install the dev dependencies
 3. Use `pnpm lerna:build` to build all the libraries
 4. Use `pnpm lint` to lint files and catch issues with the code styling, or possible code errors
 5. Use `pnpm test` to run Node TAP tests